Part 1

 Module 4: The Power of Assessment

-Module 5: The Identification, Placement and Review Committee Process
+Module 5: The Identification, Placement, and Review Committee Process

 Specialist

-Special Education Specialist provides participants the ability to extend and apply skills and knowledge in Special Education programs and services.
-This course will develop leadership skills and knowledge of teachers in the design, delivery, programming, and assessment of special education.
-This course will support the expectations outlined in the Ministry of Education curriculum policy documents as well as other Ministry of Education policies and support documents.
+Special Education Specialist provides participants with the ability to extend and apply their skills and knowledge in Special Education programs and services.
+This course develops leadership skills in the design, delivery, programming, and assessment of special education.

 This course is open to all elementary and secondary teachers who have a basic qualification in general studies or technological studies and who have completed Special Education Part 2 and two years of successful teaching experience, including one year in special education.